 37 Geosciences in Mexico has a rich tradition that can be traced to the Mesoamerican cultures.
 38 Considering the intense tectonic, seismic and volcanic activity, energy and mineral resources and 39 diverse geological record, the geosciences play minor roles in the social, academic and political 40 discussion.
-Addressing this situation requires developing and implementing effective geoscience 41 communication and education programs.
-The Chicxulub science museum developed around a 42 unique geological event that marks the transition of the Mesozoic and Cenozoic Eras provides the 43 context for a major program, which is based on the studies of the End-Cretaceous mass extinction, 44 Chicxulub impact and Cretaceous/Paleogene (K/Pg) boundary.
+Addressing this situation requires the development and implementation of effective 41 geoscience communication and education programs.
+The Chicxulub science museum developed 42 around a unique geological event that marks the transition of the Mesozoic and Cenozoic Eras 43 provides the context for a major program, which is based on the studies of the End-Cretaceous 44 mass extinction, Chicxulub impact and Cretaceous/Paleogene (K/Pg) boundary.

-Natural history and geological museums have a rich tradition, with collections of rocks, minerals, meteorites and fossils, which play an important role in non-formal education, with high learning potential for students, museum-school synergies, science engagement, and teachers' professional development (Stevenson, 1991; Allen, 2004; Panda and Mohanty, 2010; Dahlstrom, 2014; Mujtaba et al., 2018).
-Museums with research departments allow integrating scientific advances, taking advantage of thematic exhibits, interactive displays and virtual reality experiences (Collins and Lee, 2006; Panda and Mohanty, 2010; Louw and Crowley, 2013).
+Natural history and geological museums have a rich tradition in which collections of rocks, minerals, meteorites and fossils, play an important role in non-formal education, with high learning potential for students, museum-school synergies, science engagement, and teachers' professional development (Stevenson, 1991; Allen, 2004; Panda and Mohanty, 2010; Dahlstrom, 2014; Mujtaba et al., 2018).
+Museums with research departments allow the integration of scientific advances, taking advantage of thematic exhibits, interactive displays and virtual reality experiences (Collins and Lee, 2006; Panda and Mohanty, 2010; Louw and Crowley, 2013).

-52 Field trips to geological sites are important components of the educational programs and in 53 workshops, meetings and congresses.
-National parks, Geoparks and UNESCO heritage natural 54 sites attract large numbers of scholars and students as well as visitors.
-Museums of natural history, 55 geology and mineralogy present exhibits related to life evolution, fossil record, planetary 56 exploration, plate tectonics and meteorite impacts (MacFadden et al., 2007; Koeberl et al., 2018).
-57 Some like the Smithsonian National Museum of Natural History, the British Museum, Geological 58 Museum of China, Museum of Natural History of Paris, Natural History Museum in Vienna, and 59 Geological Museum of Barcelona, among many others, have rich fossil, meteorite and 60 mineralogical collections (Komorowski, 2006; Koeberl et al., 2018).
-Geological site and crater 61 museums are less numerous and include the Ries crater Museum in Nôrdlingen, the Meteor Crater 62 Museum in Arizona, the Tswaing Crater Museum in South Africa, the Steinheim Crater Museum 63 in Germany, and the Meteorite Museum at Rochechouart (Pôsges, 2005; Buchner and Pôsges, 64 2011).
+52 Field trips to geological sites are important components of the university educational programmes 53 and professional workshops, meetings and congresses.
+National parks, Global Geoparks and 54 UNESCO heritage natural sites attract large numbers of scholars and students as well as visitors.
+55 Museums of natural history, geology and mineralogy present exhibits related to life evolution, 56 fossil record, planetary exploration, plate tectonics and meteorite impacts (MacFadden et al., 2007; 57 Koeberl et al., 2018).
+Some, such as the Smithsonian National Museum of Natural History, the 58 British Museum, Geological Museum of China, Museum of Natural History of Paris, Natural 59 History Museum in Vienna, and Geological Museum of Barcelona, among many others, have rich 60 fossil, meteorite and mineralogical collections (Komorowski, 2006; Koeberl et al., 2018).
+61 Geological site and crater museums are less numerous and include the Ries crater Museum in 62 Nôrdlingen, the Meteor Crater Museum in Arizona, the Tswaing Crater Museum in South Africa, 63 the Steinheim Crater Museum in Germany, and the Meteorite Museum at Rochechouart (Pôsges, 64 2005; Buchner and Pôsges, 2011).

 The Chicxulub complex (CIRAS) with the science museum, laboratories and core repository is housed in the Yucatan Science and Technology Park (PCYTY), southern Mexico (Figs. 1 and 2).
 The museum builds on the interest generated by the Chicxulub impact and the K/Pg mass extinction, which includes the dinosaurs, ammonites, marine and flying reptiles among many organisms.
-Here we address how it has developed and the potential that a facility built around an attractive unique event and geological site offers, and the challenges ahead.
+Here we outline how it has developed and examine the potential that a facility built around an attractive unique event and geological site offer, including the challenges ahead.

-Understanding Earth's origin and evolution, geologic time, tectonic processes, rock and fossil record, life evolution and extinction presents challenges that have been considered in designing the Chicxulub exhibits and activities.
-The link to research permits interactions of researchers and students with visitors through conferences, seminars and workshops, and visits to the laboratories and geological sites.
-How this translates in better appreciation and understanding of Earth and planetary sciences on science communication is a major part of the planning.
-Other issues relate to how attractive themes like the impact and dinosaur extinction provide attractive contexts.
+71 Understanding Earth's origin and evolution, geologic time, tectonic processes, rock and fossil 72 record, life evolution and extinction presents challenges that have been considered in designing 73 the Chicxulub exhibits and activities.
+The link to research permits interactions of researchers and 74 students with visitors through conferences, seminars and workshops, and visits to the laboratories 75 and geological sites.
+How this translates in better appreciation and understanding of Earth and 76 planetary sciences on science communication is a major part of the planning.
+Other issues on 77 popular attractive themes like meteorite impacts and dinosaur extinction provide attractive 78 contexts for geoscience engagement.

-2. Geosciences in Mexico
+79 2.
+Geosciences in Mexico